SamStudio8/samstudio8.github.io.off/_posts/2015-07-31-bridgebuilding-p3.md

 ### Vanishing Read Groups
 Or so I thought.

+Having convinced Micheal that I wouldn't demand he assume the role of `mercury` for me at short notice again, he informed me that whilst all my lanelets had successfully passed the *first step* of the *first pipeline* in the entire `vr-pipe` workflow -- indexing.
+All but (you guessed it), 33 lanelets, failed the following step. `GATK` was upset that some reads were missing an `RG` tag.

+Sigh.
+Sigh.
+Sigh.
+Table flip.

+`GATK` at least gave me a read name to look up with grep and indeed, these reads *were* missing their RG tag.
+I traced the reads backward through each intermediate file to see where these tags were lost.
+I found that these reads had been binned by `binnie` as requiring re-mapping to the new reference with `bwa`.
+The resulting file from `bwa` was missing an `@RG` line and thus each read had no `RG` tag.

+Crumbs.
+I hit the web to see whether this was anticipated behaviour.
+The [short answer](http://gatkforums.broadinstitute.org/discussion/1903/question-about-rg-tags) was yes, but the longer answer was "you should have used `-r` to provide `bwa` with an `RG` line to use".
+Though I throw my hands up in the air a little here to say "I didn't write the `Makefile` and I've never used `bwa`".

+Luckily, Martin has recently [drafted a pull request](https://github.com/samtools/samtools/pull/371) to `samtools` for a new subcommand: `addreplacerg`.
+It's purpose?
+Adding and replacing RG lines and tags in BAM files.
+More usefully, at least to us, it's default operation "mode" is to tag "orphan" records (reads that have no RG line -- exactly the problem I am facing) with the first RG line found in the header.

+Perfect.
+I'll just feed each final bridged BAM I have to `samtools addreplacerg` and maybe, just maybe, we'll be able to pull the trigger on `vr-pipe` for the final time.

+I hope.

 * * *
 #tl;dr
 * Make sure your pipeline has the correct permissions to do what it needs with your directory, idiot.
 * There's a special place in hell reserved for those who know `git` and don't use it[^3].
 * [Brunel naively assumes inputs are sorted](https://github.com/wtsi-hgi/bridgebuilder/issues/7)
 * [[critical] Brunel unintentionally translates untranlated entries](https://github.com/wtsi-hgi/bridgebuilder/issues/8)
+* You should use the `-r` argument of `bwa sampe` to ensure your resulting BAM has an RG line
 * Bioinformatics is *never* **ever** simple.
 * There are bugs **everywhere**, you probably just haven't found them yet.